 - Trash bag, don´t leave your trash on-site or on the journey.

 About 10 minutes from Grindavik, on road 427, there are designated parking lots.
 It is forbidden to park along the road.
 It is about 45 to 50 minutes from Reykjavik to the Volcano car park.

 How long is the hike

-There are 2 hiking trails to the volcano both about 3-4 km one way, starting from the parking lot.
-It can take 2-3 hours to hike to the volcano one way.
+There is only 1 trail to the volcano, about 7-10 km one way, starting from the parking lot P2.
+It can take 3-5 hours to hike to the volcano one way.
 Most people spend over an hour exploring and watching the volcano once there.
 The Rescue Team will direct you on which path to take depending on the direction of the wind.
 The volcano produces poisonous gases so knowing the wind direction is essential for the safety of the hike.
 It is also important to note that the unpredictability of the lava flow can make the hike longer, depending on where you stop to view the volcano.

 How is the hike

-Trail A takes you along the east side of the volcanos while trail B travels west.
-Both hiking trails are difficult in length and have very steep sections.
-There is a rope on trail B to hold on to.
-Trails are very well marked though the terrain can be uneven as it travels through old lava fields, gravel, mud, and up mountains.
+The trails is very well marked though the terrain can be uneven as it travels through old lava fields, gravel, but most of it are flate.
 This hike should not be taken lightly, ample time and preparedness should be given to hike to the volcano.